GoogleCloudPlatform/python-docs-samples/run/events-pubsub/README.md

 gcloud pubsub topics publish my-topic --message="John Doe"
 ```

-You may use this command to view and search through logs for all responses
+You may use the following command to view and search through logs for all
-containing the textPayload of `Found message {name}!`
+responses containing the textPayload of `Hello {name}!`

 ```sh
 gcloud logging read "resource.type=cloud_run_revision AND \